Pál Berta is an anthropological and artistic endeavour of CinéTrans.

-The Pál Berta project seeks to empower those wishing to earn a living by creating sustainable, unique and beautiful fabrics.
-The project also seeks providing these fabrics to those who value sustainability, uniqueness and beauty in their everyday lives – and who wish to contribute to the empowerment of the creators of these wonderful fabrics.
+The Pál Berta project seeks to empower those wishing to earn a living by creating circular, unique and beautiful fabrics.
+The project also seeks providing these fabrics to those who value circularity, sustainability, uniqueness and beauty in their everyday lives – and who wish to contribute to the empowerment of the creators of these wonderful fabrics.

 You’ll find our artisan fabrics in our shop.

 Transylvanian women at Pál Berta –